Learning from the Past: How Previous Technological Transformations Can Guide AI Development: Lessons for the Future of AI

 \subsection{Phase 4: Foundationalization}

-The way computing has become invisible and WWW has become a primary means of interaction, so will AI become ingrained into the society.
-It means that AI will be routinely running business operations, optimizing government policies, transportation, agriculture, and healthcare.
-This does not mean that human decision making is replaced by machines---it means that human decision making is empowered by machines.
+The way computing has become invisible and the WWW has become a primary means of interaction, so will AI become ingrained into society.
+It means that AI will be routinely running business operations, optimizing government policies, transportation, agriculture, education, and healthcare.
+After a successful consumerization phase, this change does not mean that human decision making is replaced by machines---it means that human decision making is empowered by machines.

-More specifically, AI in the future is not limited to prediction, but it can also prescribe what decisions need to be made to achieve given objectives \cite{miikkulainen:arxiv18}.
-But only humans can define those objectives---we cannot delegate them to AI agents.
-At the macro level, we will need to decide what kind of society we want to live in, and derive the objectives accordingly.
+Note that Agentic AI, which is currently emerging, is not limited to prediction, but by definition prescribes what decisions need to be made to achieve given objectives.
+Only humans can define what those objectives are---we cannot delegate them to AI agents.
+At the macro level, we will need to decide in what kind of society we want to live, and derive the objectives accordingly.
 For instance, we may decide to maximize productivity and growth, but at the same time minimize cost and environmental impact, and promote equal access and diversity.
 AI can then be directed to discover ways in which those objectives can be achieved.

-In past and current societies decision making is often obscured by special interests, historical inertia, and personal agendas, and consequently it has been difficult to prevent conflicts and promote opportunity despite best efforts.
-In contrast, AI in this fourth phase will provide the tools to bypass such factors and build a society we want to build.
+In past and current societies, decision making is often obscured by special interests, historical inertia, and personal agendas, and consequently it has been difficult to prevent conflicts and promote opportunity despite best efforts.
+In contrast, AI in this fourth phase will provide the tools to bypass such factors and build the society we want to build.
 Thus, for the first time in history, we will be in control of our own fate.